 In order to improve accuracy of forecasting default probability, various advanced theories and methods are applied by other researchers.
-Bharath and Tyler (2008) \cite{Bharath08} put up a naive predictor and find it performs slightly better in hazard models and in out-of-sample forecasts than both the KMV model and a reduced-form model that uses the same inputs.
-In order to find the best default point, Zhang and Shi (2016) \cite{Zhang16} use particle swarm optimization and fuzzy clustering to modify the KMV model and the results show their FC-PSO-KMV model provides more accurate predictions.
-Focusing on the default point, too, Song et al. (2020) \cite{Song20} also use particle swarm optimization to adjust the KMV model since they find the classical KMV model could not do distinguish the ST companies, a fact which will be also seen in this paper.
-However, very few pay attention to modification on the GBM assumption in the KMV model, this paper will point out disadvantages of the GBM assumption and try to modify it.
+Bharath and Tyler (2008)\cite{Bharath2008} put up a naive predictor and find it performs slightly better in hazard models and in out-of-sample forecasts than both the KMV model and a reduced-form model that uses the same inputs.
+In order to find the best default point, Zhang and Shi (2016)\cite{Zhang2016} use particle swarm optimization and fuzzy clustering to modify the KMV model and the results show their FC-PSO-KMV model provides more accurate predictions.
+Focusing on the default point, too, Song et al. (2020)\cite{Song2020} also use particle swarm optimization to adjust the KMV model since they find the classical KMV model could not do distinguish the ST companies.